top of page

 • Exposure to the values and principles of spiritual direction at Spiritual Directors International's annual international conferences on spiritual direction, years 2005, 2006, and 2007.

 • Four years of intensive training in the Triratna Buddhist Community in the U.S. and England from 2001 to 2005.
-Three-year post-graduate program in Tibetan Contemplative Psychology 2015 to 2019.
 On-going study and practice as part of the ordination process since 2001.
+Graduate of three-year post-graduate program in Tibetan Contemplative Psychology 2015 to 2019.
+Completed Shambhala Training Levels I - V. Feeding Your Demons training from the the Magyu program of Tara Mandala.

 • Five months in India studying modern expressions of Buddhist spirituality and culture, including preliminary coursework in Buddhist history, philosophy, and practice, taught by the late Alan Sponberg (Dh.
 Saramati), Professor of Asian Studies.